But for one day only, I was undercover as an avid supporter of the next president of the United States, Donald Trump.

 I'm a second-year pre-law university student studying political science at Wilfrid Laurier University and French at the University of Waterloo.
 I was born in Galveston, Texas, so I am a natural-born American citizen.
 I have always been captivated by politics, especially the insanity of American politics.
 As a 19-year-old, the 2024 Presidential election was my first opportunity to vote—and I was going to go big or go home.

-Politically, I tend to lean center-progressive, so on a fundamental and personal level, I simply could not understand how any decent human being could support Donald Trump.
+Politically, I tend to lean center-progressive, so on a fundamental and personal level, I simply could not understand how any human being could support Donald Trump.
 To solve this confounding question, over my university’s reading week, I attended the rallies of both Former President Donald Trump and Vice President Kamala Harris as part of my research for a class paper.

 While at Harris’ rally, I had the honour of meeting her in person and sharing a memorable handshake!
 However, the focus of my research was still on Trump’s rally and dissecting the minds of his supporters.